Glokc0ma/SD-Maid-Pro/Setup.md

 ## Binary setup
 Binaries are extra files that SD Maid sets up on first run.
 These binaries are required for SD Maid to run.
 SD Maid itself has compatible binaries for the architectures X86, MIPS and ARM.
 Normally this all happens automatically and you don't have to do anything.

-If internal binaries don't work, SD Maid will also try built-in (into the ROM) binaries.

 ### Busybox error
 The busybox binary is a mandatory file that needs to be setup, if this is not possible SD Maid can not continue.
 It is usually located in `/data/data/eu.thedarken.sdm/files/busybox`, but may also be placed in other location to circumvent root restrictions on specific ROMs (also see: [binary status](https://github.com/d4rken/sdmaid-public/wiki/Overview#binary-status)).